evidentlyai/evidently/docs/book/get-started/quickstart-cloud.md

 # Want to see more?

-Check out a more in-depth tutorial to learn the key workflows and architecture
+Check out a more in-depth tutorial to learn the key workflows and architecture:

 {% content-ref url="tutorial-cloud.md" %}
 [Evidently Cloud Tutoriall](tutorial-cloud.md).